CNN Exclusive: Anna Wintour says it's time to 'stand up for what you believe in'

 While serious collective action to tackle climate change and pursue sustainable fashion has been slow to come within the sector (historically, advocacy has been left to a handful of outspoken figures like Stella McCartney), there seems to be a greater sense of urgency coming from the most powerful players across the luxury and high street fashion markets today.
 "I had a CEO of a major European company in my office just yesterday to discuss (the environment)," noted Wintour.
 "Everybody is concerned about the climate crisis and what should be done to help.
 And obviously we're very aware, as other industries are, that we have been at fault and what can we do in the relatively short amount of time we have to course correct."

-), Wintour doesn't reject its use entirely.
+Interestingly, despite a number of luxury brands announcing they will no longer use fur in their collections (Burberry, Chanel, Gucci), Wintour doesn't reject its use entirely.
 Within the context of sustainability she asserted that "fake fur is obviously more of a polluter than real fur," adding that it's up to the houses to work to make sure they are following best practices and are "being ethical in their treatment."

-Anna Wintour on fur and the climate crisis Credit: Stephen Lovekin/Getty Images North America

 The issues attracting the most widespread attention today are, perhaps, those surrounding race and cultural insensitivity.
 In recent months, a spate of very uncomfortable and revealing mistakes have been made across the luxury fashion sector, with Gucci, Prada and Dolce and Gabbana all issuing apologies for racially and culturally questionable decisions.

-The spate of gaffs began late last year, when D&G created a series of videos

-to promote "The Great Show," the fashion house's "tribute to China."
+The spate of gaffs began late last year, when D&G created a series of videos to promote "The Great Show," the fashion house's "tribute to China."
 The 40-second spots, which were posted on the brand's Instagram, Facebook and Twitter, depicted model Zuo Ye struggling to eat pizza, pasta and cannoli with chopsticks to the sound of stereotypical Chinese music.

 In the following months, Gucci and Prada were both called out for releasing clothing items and accessories that appeared to resemble "blackface."